eclipse-imagen/imagen/docs/guide/programming-environ/index.md

     used by the `Graphics2D` class, and classes that implement `BufferedImageOp` and `Raster`.

--   `org.eclipse.imagen.JAI` - provides methods to define the
+-   `org.eclipse.imagen.ImageN` - provides methods to define the
     RenderingHints keys specific to JAI.

 #### 3.7.3.1 Java AWT Rendering Hints